GiuseppeDaddario/GiuseppeDaddario/README.md

 <br />

 ## About me
 I'm a computer scientist passionate about **Robotics**.
-I like designing stuff and to learn how to design stuff :)
+I like designing things and figuring out how to design them :)

 Currently working on:
 - University: Autonomous and Mobile Robotics, Probabilistic Robotics, Reinforcement Learning